Super-Botman/pwnman/README.md

 # Password manager
-A simple - yet effective - password manager dev without libc for a 0x41 project --
+A simple - yet effective - password manager dev without libc for a 0x41 project.

-**DO NOT USE AS A REAL PASSWORD MANAGER**

 ## Usage
 This password manager use a repl inteface with a list of commands that allows to interact with a custom vault format.